Southern Illinois University Edwardsville: Mississippi River Festival

 From 1969 to 1980, the SIUE campus hosted the Mississippi River Festival (MRF), a summer outdoor concert series that featured performances by the St. Louis Symphony Orchestra (which was in-residence on campus during the MRF's early years) and high-profile classical, jazz, folk, pop, and rock artists including the Chicago Symphony Orchestra, Van Cliburn, Aaron Copland, Bob Hope, The Who, Yes, Chicago, Joan Baez, The Eagles, the Modern Jazz Quartet, and The Grateful Dead.

-The MRF stage was beneath a large tent which also covered the reserved seating section, with lawn seating outside on the grass of the large natural amphitheater.
-The MRF attracted crowds of upward of 30,000.
+The MRF stage was situated beneath a large tent, which also covered the reserved seating section, with lawn seating available outside on the grass of the expansive natural amphitheater.
+The MRF attracted crowds of up to 30,000.

 Campus

 Main campus

 Southern Illinois University Edwardsville is located on 2660 acre of trees and lakes, making SIUE one of the largest college campuses in the US by land area.
 The campus is home to a wide variety of university programs and facilities—classroom and labs, arts and theatre spaces, research centers, student housing, and athletic and recreational venues.

 The majority of SIUE's academic buildings are located in the Core Campus, inside Circle Drive on the south side of the 77 acre Cougar Lake.
 Many of the academic buildings were constructed during the 1960s, shortly after the land for the campus was purchased, with major additions during the 1970s.
 Another building boom has occurred since the turn of the 21st century, as the university experienced enrollment growth and expanded programs.

 The center of the Core Campus is the Stratton Quadrangle, named after William Stratton, who served as the governor of Illinois from 1953 to 1961 and was the university's first commencement speaker in June 1960.
 The quadrangle is designed with no direct pathway between two buildings, this provides students with exposure to nature during the commute between buildings.
 The quadrangle also contains The Rock, which is constantly changing color because student organizations, such as fraternities and sororities, compete to see who can keep it painted their colors the longest.
 The original Rock, a rose quartz boulder, was donated by the supplier of stone for the original Core Campus buildings.
-It was stolen during the night of October 7–8, 2003 and was found in pieces nine days later.
-A replacement Rock of limestone was donated by the Unimin Corporation in 2003, installed on March 14 and dedicated on April 7.
+It was stolen during the night of October 7–8, 2003, and was found in pieces nine days later.
+A replacement Rock of limestone was donated by the Unimin Corporation in 2003, installed on March 14, and dedicated on April 7.
 The remnants of the original Rock were put on display in the Morris University Center.